eddmann/eddmann.github.io/content/posts/2014/2014-03-14-parallel-summation-in-java/index.md

 layout: post
 title: 'Parallel Summation in Java'
 meta: 'Learn how to implement parallel summation in Java using threads for enhanced performance and speed optimisation.'
+summary: 'Summation is the common operation of adding a sequence of numbers together, resulting in their total.
+The trivial implementation is to iterate over the full collection of numbers, keeping a running total as you progress.
+For small sequences, a single-threaded implementation will suffice.'
 tags: ['java', 'algorithms']
 ---